Terraform troubleshooting

 • Example: "Error: Provider configuration not present."

-• Why It Happens: The required provider, such as CAST AI, isn't defined or initialized in your Terraform setup.
+• Why it happens: The required provider, such as Cast AI, isn't defined or initialized in your Terraform setup.

-• Solution: Define the CAST AI provider in your configuration and run Terraform init.
+• Solution: Define the Cast AI provider in your configuration and run Terraform init.

 provider "castai" {